Your Credit Score: What it means

-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders need to find out two things about you: your ability to pay back the loan, and how committed you are to pay back the loan.
-To understand whether you can pay back the loan, they look at your income and debt ratio.
+Before they decide on the terms of your loan, lenders need to discover two things about you: whether you can pay back the loan, and how committed you are to repay the loan.
+To figure out your ability to repay, lenders assess your debt-to-income ratio.
 To assess how willing you are to repay, they use your credit score.

-Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
-Your score results from both positive and negative items in your credit report.
-Late payments count against your score, but a consistent record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score considers positive and negative information in your credit report.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.